JoeNibe/PySSLTest3/README.md

 *   The script debug log is written to `pyssltest3_log.txt`.
 This can be used for debugging.
 *   The estimated time remaining might fluctuate depending of the response time from the SSL Lab api.
 It might not be very accurate for a small number of applications.
 *   No validity checks are done on input URLs.
+*   The default number of threads is 8.
+This value was kept as I observed that this configuration gives the optimum performance.
+SSL Labs provide 25 tests concurrently and then a timeout 1000 seconds is enforced once the test is complete.
+However the enforced time seems to be different that 1000 seconds.
+Using 8 threads makes sure that we have maximum performance by using all the threads without sending too many requests.